Heritage (2011, 56.58/66.39) ****½/TTTT (TTTT½)

 Well, who'd'ha thunk it?
-After years of sample use (see below), Opeth have done the reverse of most bands and sourced a real Mellotron (a MkVI in this case) for their latest opus, 2011's Heritage.
+After years of sample use (see below), Opeth have done the reverse of most bands and sourced a real Mellotron (a MkVI in this case) for 2011's Heritage.
 Their first release after a three-year gap, the album finally breaks the mould and loses the last traces of the band's metallic past.
 That isn't to say it lacks heaviosity - it gets quite crunchy in places - but it's more progressive hard rock than metal, particularly on the vocal front, Mikael Åkerfeldt's 'cookie monster' finally consigned to oblivion, hopefully for good.
 Stylistically, the opening title track is an ostensibly 'classical' piano solo with the occasional jazzy touch to keep us on our toes, while we get touches of Rush in I Feel The Dark, choppy Clavinet work on Nepenthe and Crimsonesque riffery on several tracks, amongst other progressive tropes.
 Highlight?
 Possibly instrumental closer Marrow Of The Earth, a beautiful clean electric/acoustic guitar duet, although there isn't actually a bad track on the album, the two bonus tracks on the limited CD/DVD set included.

 Now, just in case anyone's not convinced that this should be in this section, here are a few pics screenshotted (?!
 Screenshat??!) from the 'making of' DVD that comes with the deluxe version of the album.